Rhosinjay-cyb/Azure-Terraform-Security/README.md

 The project was accomplished in the following order.

-### Creation of a new directory for Terraform and configuration of its files via cloudshell
+### Creation of a new directory for Terraform and configuration of its files via Cloud Shell

-Azure Cloudshell was launched from Azure Portal, and a storage was specified to store created files.
-The integration of a storage account is optional,  but it stores the files and makes them available when the cloudshell session is restarted.
-In the cloudshell session a new directory 'Terraform-lab' was created and Terraform was initialized in the directory with 'Terraform init' command, followed with the configuration of the files.
+Azure Cloud Shell was launched from Azure Portal, and a storage was specified to store created files.
+The integration of a storage account is optional,  but it stores the files and makes them available when the Cloud Shell session is restarted.
+In the Cloud Shell session a new directory 'Terraform-lab' was created and Terraform was initialized in the directory with 'Terraform init' command, followed with the configuration of the files.
 The files with a .tf extension contain declarative infrastructure configurations written in the HashiCorp Configuration Language (HCL).
 They define what infrastructure components (like virtual machines, networks, and databases) should exist and how they should be configured.

 ![image](Images/edit_folder.png)